Now, more than ever, young and old need to come together to learn from the past, live fully in the present, and dream for the future.

 Check the contest rules.
 You can also read Why Enter?

 Read past winning stories to see how to craft an appropriate essay.
 The judging committee isn't looking for a laundry list of dates and life facts.
-Rather, they're looking for an evocative, creative story that captures the essence of a person's life, or a critical moment or experience.
+Rather, they're looking for an evocative, creative story that captures a critical moment or experience.
+We're especially interested in stories that connect this moment in time to another.
+How has the world changed?
+What stays the same?
+What really matters?

 Finally, young and old can read and discuss the award-winning book Dream: A Tale of Wonder, Wisdom & Wishes, by Susan V. Bosak.
 A multilayered story told by a wise old star, it's about hopes and dreams across a lifetime, in the past and into the future.
 We even have intergenerational activities you can do.
 The book sets the stage for a great interview.